By Davina Genoud and Tasneem Kakal

 Menstruation and sexuality: going beyond the biology

 Menstruation was also associated with sexual readiness and hence young girls were pressured to avoid boys and hide their menstruation.
 They feared that they would be accused of pre-marital sex.
 Thus, the pressure to maintain virginity weighed on young women’s shoulders, eventually causing confusion regarding what virginity meant and how they should interact with boys.
-However, some girls in Kenya recognised their sexual maturity and feelings of being attracted to boys and for those in Tanzania and Kenya, menstruation also bought feelings of pride.
+However, some girls in Kenya recognised their sexual maturity and feelings of being attracted to boys and for those in Tanzania and Kenya, menstruation also brought feelings of pride.

 Although menstruation was linked to sexual readiness, sex during menstruation was not considered acceptable.
 Moreover, an alarming finding of girls exchanging sex for money, to buy sanitary materials, and some in Tanzania relying on ‘safe days’ as a method of contraception, raises concern for STI and HIV risk exposure.